RISD-Code-Lab/spring2020/README.md

 👉**Please [sign up here](https://docs.google.com/spreadsheets/d/1UJF4e9RK39tvByTza2kSOql0mAdfO2C_T2cvvQUYP0s/edit?usp=sharing) by the Sunday prior to the session you plan to attend.** This way we can plan for the appropriate number of students.

 # Schedule

+## Code Lab Session 4: Ready, set, loop with jQuery
+Based off of the concepts introduced last week, we’ll have a hands-on workshop using [jQuery](https://jquery.com/).
+We’ll also introduce the JSON data structure as a possible application of JavaScript.

 ## Code Lab Session 3: Ready, set, loop
 We’ll be introducing fundamental programming concepts that are relevant both on the web with JavaScript / jQuery, as well as Python.